 Women’s health questions weren’t being answered properly — so we created The Femedic.

-The Femedic is an education, media, and research women's health platform.
-We provide trustworthy and essential information, solidarity, support, and research on areas of women's health that need it the most.
+The Femedic is an education, media, and research platform for women's health.
+We provide trustworthy and essential information, solidarity, analysis, and insight on areas of women's health that are not reliably covered elsewhere.

 The Femedic is not an alternative to advice or information from a health professional, including visiting your own GP, or a clinic or hospital.
 It offers education, supportive advice, and information on women’s health and health-related issues aimed at women within the general public, that seeks to complement qualified and professional advice or information.

 We use a unique methodology to analyse how the content in the current digital landscape needs to change in order to address the holistic picture of women's health needs.

 The process investigates the different types of meaning communicated by digital content around a particular topic, including how women are being represented and spoken to, which aspects of their health have been considered, and how harmful taboos and stereotypes are created and communicated.